 Players from some countries rely on the rugby sense of belonging and acceptance to travel the world.
-They travel to an area with rugby and find a temporary home.
-They find a team with which they can play.
-They find friends who will give them a place to stay and help them find work if they need it.
+They visit an area with rugby and find a temporary home.
+They join a team, they make new friends who will give them a place to stay and, if needed, even find temporary jobs.

 Part of the phenomenon is the culture.
 Rugby seems to have started as a club that happened to play a sport.
-While playing rugby in England and Wales one time, the Denton RFC visited clubs that had been in existence since the mid-19th century.
+While playing rugby in England and Wales one year, the Denton RFC visited clubs founded in the mid-19th century.
 They were rugby clubs first, and rugby teams second, at least that is the way it seemed to this writer.

-Rugby forwards, the equivalent of the offensive and defensive line in football are in every play and spend much of the match locked in a scrum.
+Rugby forwards, the equivalent of the offensive and defensive line in football are in every play and spend much of the match in a scrum.
 A scrum involves direct, shoulder to shoulder contact with the opposing team’s forwards.
-The scrum is something like the offensive and defensive lines in football when the ball is snapped.
-The point of it is to gain control of the ball or keep control of the ball.
-In other ways, it is akin to a professional wrestling tag team match with sixteen wrestlers in the ring at the same time.
+It is loosely similar to the offensive and defensive lines in football with a crucial difference.
+There is no undisputed possession of the ball.

 Rugby backs are not locked in close quarter combat for as much of the game.
-Like football running or defensive backs, they are waiting for the opportunity to carry the ball or tackle the opposing back.
-Still, there are many instances in a match in which a 150 pound back will find himself sandwiched in the middle of a ruck being pushed, pummeled and walked on by 200-plus pound forward.
+Like backs in football, they are waiting for the opportunity to carry the ball or tackle an opponent.
+Still, there are many instances in every match when a 150 pound back will find himself sandwiched in the middle of a ruck being pushed, pummeled and walked on by 200 pound forwards.

 It should be clear where the blood and sweat in the title originate.
 Eighty minutes of rugby guarantee a lot of sweat and more than a little blood at times.
 As suggested earlier, it is a full-contact sport, without helmets or pads.
 It is also intensely competitive.
 One does not play rugby to lose, and a game that involves this much energy, effort and pain can lead to hard feelings and lost tempers.
 Fights, cheap shots and other forms of aggression are not unknown in rugby.

-The grand thing about rugby is that the hard feelings usually do not leave the field.
-If they do leave the field, they do not last long.
-The traditions of rugby require the home team to host a party for the visiting team after the match.
+Another grand thing about rugby is that the hard feelings are usually left on the field.
+If they do leave the pitch, they do not last long.
+The traditions of amateur rugby required the home team to host a party for the visiting team after the match.
 Whether that was genius, serendipity or just a way to sell beer is unknown, at least to this writer.
 However, the tradition lives on and makes rugby different from other sports, at least at the amateur level.